SonkeWohler/.vim/README.md

   `nvidia-inst`](https://discovery.endeavouros.com/nvidia/new-nvidia-driver-installer-nvidia-inst/2022/03/)
   for that which works well in my experience to cover steps 1.* in [the Arch Wiki instructions](https://wiki.archlinux.org/title/NVIDIA) fully automated.
+* Start and setup Vivaldi
+    - Log into my Vivaldi Account to get extensions and their settings [@authentication requires Vivaldi Password and Username]
+    - You can skip the passwords, as these are managed by KeePassXC, see Nextcloud below
+    - this step is kind of annoying.
+Even after logging into my account two things are not set up:
+        - keyboard shortcuts are the most annoying.
+They need to be set up manually until I figure out where the damn file is to copy/sync
+        - theming and other appearance settings also don't seem to sync.
+They are less problematic.
 * Nextcloud
-  - go to [cloud.sonki.codes](cloud.sonki.codes) and log in
+    - go to [cloud.sonki.codes](cloud.sonki.codes) and log in as `sonki` [@authentication requires Nextcloud Password and Username]
     - open your local nextcloud and use your browser to authenticate it
     - sync files to `~/nextcloud`
-  - decript the password database in `~/nextcloud/sync/passwords.kdbx`
+    - decript the password database in `~/nextcloud/sync/passwords.kdbx` [@authentication requires keepass-phrase]
+    - connect the KeePassXC browser extension to the database
+        - In KeePassXC go to *Tools > Settings > Browser* and *Enable* for Vivaldi
+        - In the Browser Extension connect to the database
+        - In KeePassXC name the connection and allow it
-  - optionally, use another machine to add the public ssh key for this new machine to the trusted keys on the server
+    - optionally, use another machine to add the public ssh key for this new machine to the trusted keys on the server [@authentication requires ssh access to nextcloud server]
-* Start and setup Vivaldi
-  - this is kind of annoying.
-After logging into my account and decrypting the passwords many things are setup.
-And several aren't.
-  - keyboard shortcuts are the most annoying.
-They need to be set up manually until I figure out where the damn file is to copy.
-  - theming and other appearance settings also don't seem to sync
 * Docker Desktop settings.
 You have to wait for it to start up and then restart after you adjust the settings:
     - Enable the Kubernetes extension
     - CPU and RAM below 4 sometimes causes problems, but you can experiment with that.
 On my current I have 4 and 3.8 respectively.
     - you will want to copy over any k8s config to `~/.kube/config`
         - this may contain access keys and stuff, similar to `~/.ssh`
     - consider running `systemctl --user enable docker-desktop`
 * Anything work related:
+  [@authentication requires KeePassXC running and GitHub login]
     - clone repos and follow setup instructions there
     - add work directories to `~/locationsForCD.bash`
     - change `/bin/start_alacritty.bash` to open the work directory
     - consider adding `git -C $workCD pull` to `/bin/sonke_system_startup.bash`
-* Consider `sudo pacman -S github-cli` and authenticating the new machine.
-I don't use it really right now, but maybe in the future I will start using it more.
 * KDE has a tendency to make changes to the version controlled files after restarts, not just the first time you set this up.
 Often they are not really functionally different, so you can often just commit those changes.